masottile/NS-NLP-Prolog/README.md

 # Development Notes
 - When writing the code try to add a comment on what the code is doing
 - When pushing up the code into main branch, write the code in a separate branch and create a pull request instead (For possible code review before merge)

+# TODO
+- Finish main NS algorithm to take a list of initial environments, a number of days, and return the final list of environments
+- Update the interaction function
+- Look into setting up NLP queries to run the NS simulation